dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 - destroy their images.
 ALL of them
 - when you cannot lose, slay them by pushing them into their own
   weapon: *THE ONE THEY NEVER INTENDED TO EXIST*
+- know your enemy.
+- in your victory, do not become your enemy, in who they were or are or in who you were or have become

+- path of least resistance?

 Again, I'm sorry for creating these problems, but I dare you & implore you 2 help me stop this, instead of attempting to use it for pragmatic